Slushsicles – Alcohol filled adult popsicles. Jack Frost and Cranberry Daiquiri Slushsicles are a fun grown-up addition parties.

 We now have an entire tutorial on the process in our How To Make Spiked Slushsicles post.

-Number of pops produced are determined by the level filled.
+The number of pops produced is determined by the level filled.
 8 is a good number to shoot for.

 Nutrition provided is for Jack Frost, Cranberry Coconut has 141 Calories.

 Cook time includes 24 hour freezer time

 ★ Did you make this recipe?
 Don’t forget to give it a star rating below!